Maximka1993271/Password-Generator-Python/README.md

 ### 📐 Corner Radius Control
 A new slider allows you to customize the roundness of all UI elements from **0 to 25 pixels** – make it perfectly square or beautifully rounded.

+### ⏱️ Configurable Clipboard Timeout (New!)
+Adjust the clipboard auto-clear delay from **10 to 120 seconds** using a slider in settings.
+The setting is saved to `config.txt` and persists between sessions.
+This gives you more control than KeePassXC's fixed 30 seconds!

 ### 📄 Enhanced PDF Export
 - **Full Unicode support** for Cyrillic characters (Russian & Ukrainian)
 - **Embedded DejaVuSans.ttf** font for professional PDF output